 Employees participating in our Retirement and Savings Program or 401(k) plan

-Employees who agree that AFG is “a good place to work,” based on our most recent employee engagement survey
+Employees recommend AFG as a good place to work, based on a May 2019 employee opinion survey*

 Managing environmental risk and operating sustainably